 In compliance with the laws and regulations and the Corporate Governance Code, after its appointment, the Board of Statutory Auditors verified, on the basis of individual statements provided, that all statutory auditors satisfy the integrity and professional requirements, as well as the independence requirements set by the law and by Corporate Governance Code.
 The Board of Directors acknowledged this verification at the meeting held on 13 April 2017.
-Subsequently, on 19 January 2018, the Board of Statutory Auditors verified that the independence requirements referred to above continued to be satisfied based upon the criteria set out in the Corporate Governance Code for Directors, as well as the statutory integrity requirements for all its members.
-At its meeting of 15 February 2018, the Board of Directors acknowledged this verification.
+Subsequently, on 19 January 2018, and most recently on its February 13, 2019 meeting, the Board of Statutory Auditors verified that the independence requirements referred to above continued to be satisfied based upon the criteria set out in the Corporate Governance Code for Directors, as well as the statutory integrity requirements for all its members.
+During the meetings of February 15, 2018 and February 14, 2019 the Board of Directors acknowledged this verification.